By Roy Burner - Minister of the Gospel

-All people are tempted differently according to their individual weaknesses.
-Our adversary, the Devil, knows the right bait to use; to bring his deceptive nature to fruitfulness.
-His temptations follow a set pattern.
+All people are tempted differently according to individual weaknesses.
+Our adversary, the Devil, knows the right bait; to bring his deceptive nature to fruitfulness.

-They appeal to three areas of life: the lust of the flesh (physical desires); the lusts of the eyes (personal desires), and the pride of life (self-interest).
-When Satan, or the Devil, caused the fall of mankind; it was through these three areas of weakness (Genesis 3:6).
+The bait used falls into three areas of life: the lust of the flesh (physical desires); the lust of the eyes (personal desires), and the pride of life (self-interest).
+When Satan, or the Devil, caused the fall of mankind; it was through these areas of weakness (Genesis 3:6).

 Love of pleasure is being pushed to the hilt by an ungodly society.
-Scripture warns against such: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness (Romans 1:18).
+Scripture gives warning: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness (Romans 1:18).

 Because of the love of pleasure; there are those within many Western churches, who are departing from the truth of God's Word, to embrace worldliness; and in many cases, even the ungodliness of man.

-Remember from where you have fallen, and repent, and do the first works; or else I will come to you quickly, and will remove your candlestick (or light) out of his place, except you repent (Revelations 2:5).
-The church was to repent of the present lack of love and devotion; and return to do the things that were characteristic of the first love in its earlier years!
+Remember from where you have fallen, and repent, and do the first works; or else I will come to you quickly, and will remove your candlestick (or light) out of this place, except you repent (Revelations 2:5).
+The church was to repent of its present lack of love and devotion; and return to the things that were characteristic of its first love in earlier years!

 Product of the world are those who have become addicted to sin and wickedness through various means available.